abhro/GravitationalPotentials.jl/docs/src/cylindrical_potential.md

 \end{align*}
 ```

-## Case two: test-point on the xy-plane
+## Case 2: test-point on the xy-plane

 TODO